Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Introduction

-In this work, we approach the problem from a novel perspective of causal reasoning: if we can distinguish the effects of exposure features (pre-click) and content features (post-click) on the prediction, then we can reduce the effect of exposure features that cause the clickbait issue.
-Towards this end, we first build a causal graph that reflects the cause-effect factors in recommendation scoring (Fig. \ref{fig:causal_our}(a)).
-Next, we estimate the \textit{direct effect} of exposure features on the prediction score in a counterfactual world (Fig. \ref{fig:causal_our}(c)), which imagines \textit{what the prediction score \textbf{would} be if the item \textbf{had} only the exposure features}.
+In this work, we approach the problem from a novel perspective of causal inference: if we can distinguish the effects of exposure features (pre-click) and content features (post-click) on the prediction, then we can reduce the effect of exposure features that cause the clickbait issue.
+Towards this end, we first build a causal graph that reflects the cause-effect factors in recommendation scoring (Figure \ref{fig:causal_our}(b)).
+Next, we estimate the \textit{direct effect} of exposure features on the prediction score in a counterfactual world (Figure \ref{fig:causal_our}(c)), which imagines \textit{what the prediction score \textbf{would} be if the item \textbf{had} only the exposure features}.
 During inference, we remove this direct effect from the prediction in the factual world, which presents the total effect of all item features.
-In the example of Fig. \ref{example}, although $item 1$ and $item 2$ obtain similar scores in the factual world, the final score of $item 2$ will be largely suppressed, because its content features are disappointing and it is the deceptive exposure features that increase the prediction score in the factual world.

-The remainder of the paper is organized as follows.
-We first formulate recommender training and the clickbait issue in Section \ref{sec:task}.
-Section \ref{sec:method} presents the proposed framework of counterfactual recommendation.
-In Section \ref{sec:results}, we instantiate the framework on MMGCN~\cite{wei2019mmgcn}, a state-of-the-art multi-modal recommender model that can handle both textual and visual features.
-And we conduct extensive experiments on two widely used benchmarks to show the superiority of the proposed framework.
-Lastly, we summarize this work, and discuss its generalization ability and future directions in Section \ref{sec:discussion}.
+In the example of Figure \ref{example}, although $item 1$ and $item 2$ obtain similar scores in the factual world, the final score of $item 2$ will be largely suppressed, because its content features are disappointing and it is the deceptive exposure features that increase the prediction score in the factual world.
+We instantiate the framework on MMGCN~\cite{wei2019mmgcn}, a representative multi-modal recommender model that can handle both exposure and content features.
+Extensive experiments on two widely used benchmarks show the superiority of the proposed framework, which significantly reduces the clickbait issue by only using the click feedback and recommends more satisfying items.